JaxSulav/hologram-detection/README.md

 HOLOGRAM DETECTION

 This project aims to detect a certain specific hologram in a video.
-This was my intern based project, long time ago.
+This was my intern based project, a very long time ago.
+So, this is not maintained right now.

 Create and activate a virtual env: